Resources

 Western Working Group

-The Pinyon Jay Working Group was formed in 2017 with a goal of bringing together Pinyon Jay experts to discuss conservation needs of the species.
+The Pinyon Jay Working Group (PJWG) was formed in 2017 with a goal of bringing together Pinyon Jay experts to discuss conservation needs of the species.
 The small initial group slowly expanded into a large, diverse partnership (35+ partners) whose goal was to develop a range wide conservation strategy for the species.
-Working Group partners are concerned by the significant long-term population declines of the species, which are among the steepest declines of any bird in North America.
+PJWG partners are concerned by the significant long-term population declines of the species, which are among the steepest declines of any bird in North America.
 Data from the North American Breeding Bird Survey (BBS) suggest that Pinyon Jay numbers have decreased survey-wide by 3.69% per year from 1967-2015, with an overall population loss of approximately 83.5%.
 Pinyon Jay populations are predicted to be reduced by an additional 50% from 2016 to 2035 (the so-called population “half-life”).
 Partners in Flight (PIF) identifies Pinyon Jay as a yellow Watch List species with a goal of reversing population declines.
 PIF criteria for inclusion as a yellow Watch List species is due to population declines and threats to habitats on breeding and nonbreeding grounds.
 Pinyon Jay has been identified as a Species of Greatest Conservation Need in State Wildlife Action Plans in most states across its range.

 Objectives

-The Working Group strives to coordinate and collaborate among partners to address key information needs for the species across its range, including assessing habitat use and requirements, causes of population declines, and the impact of habitat management on the species.
+The PJWG strives to coordinate and collaborate among partners to address key information needs for the species across its range, including assessing habitat use and requirements, causes of population declines, and the impact of habitat management on the species.
 A long-term goal is to develop geographic specific habitat management recommendations designed to ideally benefit the species.

 Mission